TestCoders/testautomation_casus/README.md

 This project is meant as a testobject which mimics a real microservice architecture setup.

-Please see the wiki for instructions on how to build and run.
+Please see the [Wiki](https://github.com/TestCoders/testautomation_casus/wiki) for instructions on how to build and run.